 The Consumer Protection from Unfair Trading Regulations 2008 prohibit commercial practices that are unfair to consumers.
 If a trader misleads you, fails to disclose an important fact or engages in an aggressive commercial practice and you make a decision to purchase a vehicle that you would not otherwise have done, they may be in breach of the Regulations.
 For example, a trader may fail to inform you that the vehicle has previously been accident-damaged or may claim it is 'sold as seen' to avoid their responsibilities to you.
 If you have been misled or a trader has behaved aggressively, report your complaint to the Citizens Advice consumer service for a referral to trading standards.

-If you enter into a contract because a trader misled you or because the trader used an aggressive commercial practice, the Consumer Protection from Unfair Trading Regulations 2008 also give you rights to redress: the right to unwind the contract, the right to a discount and the right to damages.
+If you enter into a contract because a trader misled you or because the trader used an aggressive commercial practice, the Consumer Protection from Unfair Trading Regulations 2008 also give you rights of redress: the right to unwind the contract, the right to a discount and the right to damages.
 These rights are in addition to rights you have under the Consumer Rights Act 2015.
-The 'Misleading & aggressive practices: your right to redress' guide gives more information.
+The 'Misleading & aggressive practices: rights of redress' guide gives more information.

 The general rule is 'let the buyer beware' when you buy from a private seller, as you do not have the same legal rights as you do when buying from a trader.
 You are entitled to expect that the vehicle is 'as described'.
 You do not have the right to expect that it is of satisfactory quality or fit for its purpose, unless the seller informed you that it was.
 For example, if an advertisement says 'low mileage, one previous owner', it must be correct.
 This also applies if you buy from a private seller online or through an internet auction.
 You should check the vehicle thoroughly before you buy it.